jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### fail2ban

 The main reason to have a firewall is to restrict traffic to your system or server.
 Note the commands above do not dictate in anyway who can connect to a system.
 Firewalld includes a standard interface so third party tools and build integration into your firewall.
-[Fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page "Fail2ban main documentation") is a anti-bruteforce tool for systems that have their connections exposed to the public network, such as mysql and openssh-server.
+[Fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page "Fail2ban main documentation") is a anti-bruteforce tool for systems that have their connections exposed to the public network, such as MySQL and openssh-server.
 It allows you do ban IP addresses that are trying to brute force hack your system.
 You can do permanent banning or a timeout based banning. ```Fail2ban``` has a firewalld integration where you can add firewall rules to block bad IPs automatically.

 ```bash
 # you may need the epel-release package on Fedora/CentOS